volt-protocol/ethereum-credit-guild/credit.md

 // require that the caller stakes at least X% of GUILD supply

 // inputs:
+  * the label to use for this lending term (must not be already used)
   * address of the collateral token
   * number of credits mintable per collateral token
   * interest rate in terms of credits per block
-  * how long this loan term is available in blocks
+  * the last block in which this term is available
   * call fee in credits
   * number of GUILD tokens to stake on the proposal

-// stores the terms in a mapping uint256=>terms
+// stores the terms in a mapping uint256=>LendingTerm

-function propose(address collateral, uint256 maxCreditsPerCollateralToken, uint256 interestRate, uint256 termDuration, uint256 callFee, uint votingAmount) {
+function propose(uint256 termsIndex, address collateral, uint256 maxCreditsPerCollateralToken, uint256 interestRate, uint256 expiry, uint256 callFee, uint256 votingAmount) {
-    ...
+    require(terms[termsIndex].collateral == address(0)); // check that the term index has not been used
+    require(votingAmount >= minQuorum); // minQuorum is a global variable controlled by governance
+    // need a mechanism can be used to allow small users to coordinate their votes to meet quorum, keeping it simple for now terms[termsIndex].collateral = collateral;
+    terms[termsIndex].maxCreditsPerCollateralToken = maxCreditsPerCollateralToken;
+    terms[termsIndex].interestRate = interestRate;
+    terms[termsIndex].expiry = expiry;
+    terms[termsIndex].callFee = callFee;

+    msg.Sender.transferFrom(GUILD.address, votingAmount);
+    terms[termsIndex].stakedBalances += votingAmount;
 }

+mapping(uint256=>LendingTerm) terms;

+struct LendingTerm {
+    address collateral; // the collateral token accepted uint256 maxCreditsPerCollateralToken; // the liquidation threshold where no call fee need be paid uint256 interestRate; // the interest rate per block uint256 expiry; // the last block at which this loan is available uint256 callFee; // the fee users must pay to call the loan uint256 totalDebt; // how many credits are outstanding under these terms mapping(address=>uint256) stakedBalances; // how many GUILD tokens have been staked to this lending term per user }

 ```